motopress/mphb-styles/readme.txt

 With the Hotel Booking Styles addon, it’s super easy to take the customization of the WordPress hotel booking plugin further and apply the following changes to your forms:

-* Make the property search form horizontal
+* Make the property search form horizontal.
-* Remove field labels
+* Remove field labels.
-* Remove paddings between the form fields
+* Remove paddings between the form fields.
-* Hide the "Required fields are followed by *" indication
+* Hide the "Required fields are followed by *" indication.
-* Apply an automatic form width adjustment (using a wrapper)
+* Apply an automatic form width adjustment (using a wrapper).
-* Stretch the button in the property search form or widget to adjust it to the width of your website container
+* Stretch the button in the property search form or widget to adjust it to the width of your website container.
 * Set custom width for the form fields.

 You don’t need any technical background to modify the styles, just copy and paste them to the needed blocks or shortcodes!